prateekpkulkarni/optimal-coupling-graphs/README.md

 ## Overview

 This repository contains a Python implementation of the near-Ramanujan graph-based coupling map generator for quantum processors.
 The algorithm constructs optimal qubit connectivity topologies that maximize quantum circuit fidelity through superior spectral expansion properties.
+The accompanying PDF document lists all key results with full proofs and details.

 ## Key Features